Kandy, Sri Lanka

 ELECTIVE CLASSES

 Not all electives may be offered in a given semester depending on enrollment.
+Click on each link below for a detailed class syllabus.

 Archaeology and Cultural Heritage Management

 With over 250,000 archaeological sites, present-day Sri Lanka represents the collective and diverse traditions of art, architecture, literature, and religion that have been practiced by numerous groups.
-This course focuses on cultural heritage as the physically grounded and historically evolved patterns in the built environment, traditional practices, intangible concepts, and cultural landscapes.
+This class focuses on cultural heritage as the physically grounded and historically evolved patterns in the built environment, traditional practices, intangible concepts, and cultural landscapes.
 Students examine the development of cultural heritage management and its contemporary significance in Sri Lanka, while gaining experience with established documentation, assessment, and conservation practices of cultural heritage resources worldwide.
 (3 U.S. semester credit hours)

 Biodiversity in Sri Lanka

-The course focuses on one of the world’s 34 biodiversity hotspots, how it evolved, and its relationships with sustainable development and conservation in a case study of Sri Lanka.
+The class focuses on one of the world’s 34 biodiversity hotspots, how it evolved, and its relationships with sustainable development and conservation in a case study of Sri Lanka.
 Though field visits, students gain in-depth knowledge of Sri Lanka’s flora and fauna—from rice and orchids, to junglefowl and elephants—and assess first-hand the impact of habitat destruction, human population growth, climate change, and other factors affecting biodiversity.
-This course provides a foundation to inspire students to become informed decision-makers and contribute towards the conservation of the world’s biodiversity.
+This class provides a foundation to inspire students to become informed decision-makers and contribute towards the conservation of the world’s biodiversity.
 (3 U.S. semester credit hours)

 Climate Change Impacts in Tropical Ecology

-This course examines the consequences of the climate changes on the Island and covers the management of coastal dynamics and the risks.
-The course is interdisciplinary in nature and explores how physical geography, human geography, social sciences, public policy, engineering, and ecology are all fundamental to managing coastal climate change risks for ecosystems and society. also, it will explore the core concepts including risk, vulnerability, and adaptation to coastal climate change, drawing on real life examples from Sri Lanka and around the world.
+This class examines the consequences of the climate changes on the Island and covers the management of coastal dynamics and the risks.
+The class is interdisciplinary in nature and explores how physical geography, human geography, social sciences, public policy, engineering, and ecology are all fundamental to managing coastal climate change risks for ecosystems and society. also, it will explore the core concepts including risk, vulnerability, and adaptation to coastal climate change, drawing on real life examples from Sri Lanka and around the world.
 (3 U.S. semester credit hours)

 Ethnicity and Politics in Sri Lanka